bryanc8776/sep11-freedom-project/tool/learning-log.md

     * The same goes for `player2` but with `l`
     * I need to figure out how to make the force go towards the direction of the collision

+### 3/31/25
+* I continued to work on my [project](https://jsbin.com/socudagufu/edit?js,output)
+  * I was able to make it so when a player is moving to the left side of the screen and colliding with the ball, when they press their respective key, the ball would go in that direction
+  * I was also able to make my timer work and run up to 3 minutes
+  * used `if` statements to check the `timerValue` and make the text/timer show what second it was

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc